gcallah/MiscWriting/Harrington/interview.md

 Mary Harrington: Cool.

-Gene Callahan: Let's start out on the topic of technology.
+Gene Callahan: In any case, that provides us with a nice segue into the first topic I want to discuss with you, which turns around the difference between a culture that is primarily oral and one that is highly literate.

-And, how did print change human lives?
+So, how did print change human lives?

 Mary Harrington: I literally just finished writing a chapter about that today, at least I think I finished it.
 I *hope* I finished it.
 It's sort of difficult to start to say anything very comprehensive about this succinctly, because it changed everything.
 I mean, I've titled the chapter The Modernity Machine, because in my view, the printing press is... it's the foundational technology of modernity.
 You know, which is itself a vague term.
-I mean, your magazine is called Modern Age, but what precisely do you mean by modern?
+I mean, your magazine is called *Modern Age*, but what precisely do you mean by modern?
 You know, you can go down a whole philosophical rabbit hole with that.

 Gene Callahan: Yeah, well, I didn't name it, so...